Planar Tur\'an Number of Double Stars

-\item \textbf{One of the vertices $e$ or $f$ has two neighbors in $S_1$, while the other has one.} Suppose $e$ is neighbor of $a$ and $d$, while $f$ is neighbor of $d$ (see Figure \ref{7-5}(vi)).
-Similarly as before, the vertices $a,d$ and $e$ cannot have an outer edge, whereas $f$ can have one outer edge.
-If $e$ and $f$ are adjacent, then $f$ cannot have an one outer edge.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $14+2_{\text{out of $S_1$}}+1_{\text{out of $f$}}=17$.
-In the other case, the vertices $a$ and $d$ can be adjacent without any other constraints.
-If $a$ and $b$ are adjacent, then $b$ does not have an outer edge.
-Similarly for the other edges in $S_1$, except $ad$.
-Hence, the maximum number of edges deleted is at most $14+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+1_{\text{out of $f$}}=18$.
-Suppose $e$ is neighbor of $a$ and $d$, while $f$ is neighbor of $c$ (see Figure \ref{7-5}(vii)).
-Similarly as before, the vertices $a,c, d$ and $e$ cannot have an outer edge, whereas $f$ can have one outer edge.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $14+1_{\text{out of $S_1$}}+1_{\text{out of $f$}}=16$.
-In the other case, the vertices $a,c$ and $d$ can be adjacent without any other constraints.
+\item \textbf{One of the vertices $e$ or $f$ has two neighbors in $S_1$, while the other has one.} There are two possibilities.
+In the first case, without loss of generality, suppose $e$ is the neighbor of $a$ and $d$, while $f$ is the neighbor of $d$ (see Figure \ref{7-5}(vi)).
+Similarly, as before, the vertices $a,d$ and $e$ cannot have a neighbor in $V(G)\backslash H$, whereas $f$ can have at most one neighbor in $V(G)\backslash H$.
+If $e$ and $f$ are adjacent, then $f$ cannot have a neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $14+2+1=17$.
+In the other case, the vertices $a$ and $d$ can be adjacent without any constraints.
+Hence, the number of edges deleted is at most $14+3+1=18$.

+Without loss of generality, suppose $e$ is the neighbor of $a$ and $d$, while $f$ is the neighbor of $c$ (see Figure \ref{7-5}(vii)).
+Similarly, as before, the vertices $a,c, d$ and $e$ cannot have a neighbor in $V(G)\backslash H$, whereas $f$ can have at most one neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $14+1+1=16$.
+In the other case, the vertices $a,c$ and $d$ can be adjacent without any constraints.